mchocho/cloud-1/guide/auto_scaling.md

 ```

 <p>
 And that's it.
-To verfify that our auto scaling group has launched run
+To verfify that the auto scaling group has launched run
 </p>

 ```bash